How to create a custom tooltip with JavaScript, HTML, and CSS that is accessible and styled the way you want.

 Do screen readers read tooltips?

-Through a device type like mouse, pen, touch.
+Through a device type like mouse, pen, touch or keyboard.

 Why is it called a tooltip?